 - Melted butter — To get that melt-in-your-mouth texture, we mix in melted butter to the batter.
 If you don’t eat butter, you can use melted coconut oil, which does taste amazing with the blueberries.

 - Egg — The egg adds structure and helps to make our pancakes light and fluffy.
-If you do not cook with eggs, you can substitute a flax egg.
+If you do not cook with eggs and want to make vegan blueberry pancakes, you can substitute a flax egg or simply leave it out.

 - Vanilla extract and salt — Vanilla extract and salt take the taste to the next level.
 You can experiment with other extracts, too.
 I particularly love a tiny splash of almond extract in these blueberry pancakes.